CartoDB/carto-vl/docs/guides/03-style-with-expressions.md

 ### The String and JavaScript Visualization APIs

-CARTO VL provides two equivalent and similar APIs to define visualizations: String and JavaScript.
-Until now, we have seen the String API syntax which is nothing more than a small layer of syntax sugar for the JavaScript API.
+CARTO VL provides two equivalent and similar APIs to define visualizations: **String** and **JavaScript**.

+Throughout this guide, you have seen the String API syntax which is nothing more than a small layer of syntax sugar for the JavaScript API.
 In fact, internally, the usage of the String API is implemented through the usage of the public JavaScript API.

 Usage of the JavaScript API can facilitate some advanced topics, but both are equivalent and everything that can be done through the JavaScript API can be done with the String API and vice versa.

-In the [reference](/developers/carto-vl/reference/) documentation examples are shown with both APIs for each expression, but let’s look at a basic example of coloring a feature `red` and setting its width to `5`:
+In the [reference](/developers/carto-vl/reference/) documentation examples are shown with both APIs for each expression.

+This basic example of coloring a feature `red` and setting its width to `5` shows how the String API provides syntax sugar for things like named colors:

 Usage of the JS API:
 ```js